 The saying “put yourself first” and self-care never sat too well with me.
 I couldn’t put into words why putting yourself first bothered me so much…until now.

 I agree there are multiple instances where you need to put yourself first.
-For example, in the event of an aircraft emergency, caretakers should put their oxygen mask on first before helping someone else.
+For example, in the event of an aircraft emergency, caretakers should put their oxygen masks on first before helping someone else.
 However, by-and-large, many people have taken the concept of “putting yourself first” as an opportunity to be selfish.
 You should only put yourself first long enough to learn how to love other people.
 Putting yourself first shouldn’t be a long-term way of life.

-In the New Testament, the second greatest commandment is “Love your neighbor as you love yourself”.
+In the New Testament, the second greatest commandment is “Love your neighbor as you love yourself.”
 The commandment to love others as you love yourself is second only to loving God “with all your heart, with all your soul and, with all your mind” (Mark 12:30-31).
 However, Jesus said both commandments are equally essential.
 Love others as you love yourself.
 He didn’t say love others less than you love yourself.
 Caring for others should be on the same level as you care about yourself.
 We are living in a climate where it is trendy to elevate ourselves.

 Put Yourself and Others First

 You will never feel fulfilled when you satisfy yourself more than you serve others.
 On the opposite end of the spectrum, you’ll feel resentment if you disproportionately put other people first before your own wellbeing.
-There’s a balance that God wants us to pursue and I want to talk you about that.
+There’s a balance that God wants us to pursue and I want to talk to you about that.
 This way, we will not be deceived into thinking that putting ourselves first is what’s most important.

 Why It’s Dangerous to Put Yourself First (All the Time)

 One day at work, as a single woman, I was sick with a cold and I really wished someone would show compassion to me.
-I envisioned someone gently placing a blanket over my shoulders, and maybe even offering a cup of hot tea.
+I envisioned someone gently placing a blanket over my shoulders, and maybe even offering me a cup of hot tea.
 Then I heard God say, “that’s what I want you to do for others.”
-It was easy for me to think about what I wanted for myself, but God showed me that that’s how quickly He wants us to love others.
+It was easy for me to think about what I wanted for myself, but God showed me that that’s how quickly He wants us to be there for others.

 Here’s a Secret